Photon region boundary for stationary axisymmetric black holes: Photon region and its boundary

 Solving this equation for $\sigma$ we get two roots $\bar{\sigma}_\pm$ as

-Since $\Bar{\sigma}$ gives the ratio $E/L$ for a photon orbiting a SPO, we expect it to be finite except near poles where $L\to 0$.
-For $\Bar{\sigma}$ to be finite and real-valued, the metric components should satisfy $\partial_r g_{\phi\phi}>0$ and $\partial_r g_{tt}<0$.
-For further analysis, we assume that the black hole spacetimes follow $\partial_r g_{\phi\phi}>0$ and $\partial_r g_{tt}<0$.
+Since $\Bar{\sigma}_{\pm}$ gives the ratio $E/L$ for a photon orbiting a SPO, we expect it to be finite except for the SPO near poles where $L\to 0$.
+The monotonic behavior of metric functions along the radial coordinate, in particular $\partial_r g_{\phi\phi}>0$ and $\partial_r g_{tt}<0$, ensures that the roots $\Bar{\sigma}_{\pm}$ are finite and real-valued.
+For further analysis, we consider that the metric functions of the black hole spacetimes follow $\partial_r g_{\phi\phi}>0$ and $\partial_r g_{tt}<0$.
 These conditions on the metric functions can be relaxed if one uses the $H_+$ and $H_-$ potentials as defined for light rings in \cite{LR Stability in UCOs} and discussed more in section \ref{Existence of boundary}.

 The solutions $\Bar{\sigma}_+$ and $\Bar{\sigma}_-$ are positive and negative, respectively, everywhere outside the horizon.
 However, unlike the $\sigma_{\pm}$ solutions, one cannot comment on the rotation sense of photons based on the definition of the $\Bar{\sigma}_\pm$ solutions.
-Hence, we need to find the correct pairs $\sigma_p=\Bar{\sigma}_q$ that give the inner and outer boundary of the photon region.
+Hence, we need to identify the correct pairs $\sigma_p=\Bar{\sigma}_q$ that give the inner and outer boundary of the photon region.
 To note the nature (positivity/negativity) of these solutions inside and outside the ergoregion, we tabulate these cases below in Table \ref{sigma solutions}.

-The SPO on the photon region boundary satisfies the two constraints Eqs. (\ref{Boundary condition 1}) and (\ref{Boundary condition 2}) simultaneously.
+The SPO on the photon region boundary satisfies the two constraints, Eqs. (\ref{Boundary condition 1}) and (\ref{Boundary condition 2}) simultaneously.
 Hence for such a SPO we have $E/L=\sigma_p=\bar{\sigma}_q$, where $p$ and $q$ could be $+$ or $-$.
 There are four possible pairs of $\sigma_p$ and $\Bar {\sigma}_q$.
 Two of the four pairs define the inner and outer boundary of the photon region, while the other two are physically invalid.
 Here, we note that in an axisymmetric spacetime as $g_{t\phi}\neq 0$, the roots $\sigma_+$ and $\sigma_-$ can never be equal at any point $(r,\theta)$ outside the horizon.
-We now consider each $\Bar{\sigma}_q$ root and, based on simple arguments, pair it with the appropriate $\sigma_p$ root:
+We now consider each $\Bar{\sigma}_q$ root and, based on simple rational arguments, pair it with the appropriate $\sigma_p$ root: